 Perhaps you’re in the process of completing your degree or perhaps you’re graduating soon but haven’t received your certificate yet.
 That’s not usually a problem, so long as you have it by the time you’re ready a few weeks prior to starting your job.

 Countries like Thailand and Vietnam might require you to have it 6 weeks or more prior to starting, South Korea will require you to be in possession of one in order for you to start interviewing and Colombia usually requires you to have your certificate in possession when you apply.

 Is there anywhere that doesn’t require a bachelor’s degree?

 Out of all the destinations, one of the most exciting doesn’t require applicants to hold a bachelor’s degree in order to teach there.
 That’s right, you can volunteer teach English in Thailand without a bachelor’s degree!
-They require a minimum of you being 20 years or older, you’ve completed high school (grade 12) are a native English speaker with a good command of spoken and written English with a clean criminal record and hold citizenship of one of 7 countries.
+They require a minimum of you being 20 years or older, you’ve completed high school (grade 12) are a native English speaker with a good command of spoken and written English with a clean criminal record and hold citizenship of one of 7 countries plus the EU.